axelson/dep_viz/README.md

 - [x] Implement hover mode to see which files depend on the current file
 - [x] when in hover mode ancestors render the compile line that causes the highlighted file to compile
 - [x] Top stats: bold the current stat
+- [x] Add "dependers" and "dependees" to the view mode switcher
+- [x] Add updated info box hover mode for dependees view
+- [x] Show the info box under the top stats list
+- [x] "Has a dependency on these files" should show the total count (compile time)
+- [x] Click the selected node to keep it selected, and then be able to toggle the view mode
+  - [x] Also be able to see the route, or all routes between the selected file and the hovered file
+    - Shortest route only?
+    - Shortest route bold, others less bold, elide parts that are not part
+  - [x] The label for the selected node should go away (instead just rely on the info box)
+- [x] The selected node label is dissapearing on hover
+- [x] Selected node + hover: Reset the colors on mouseout
+- [x] Selected node + hover: Show the labels for every highlighted node
+- [x] Selected node + hover: Show the labels only for the shortest path (i.e. don't show the backwards path)
+- [x] Selected node + hover: Handle view mode toggled
+- [x] Selected node + hover is not restoring stroke colors
+- [x] Make the all files view the default
+- [x] When hovering over top stats, ensure that the view mode switches appropriately

 Maybe:
 - [ ] Create a "score" for the repository or the file